 Battling through the rush-hour-melee at Beijing Railway Station, S and I doggedly made our way towards Waiting Room Number 2, an air-conditioned hall the size of a small European country.
-Inside, we settled down in one of the endless rows of metal benches, gazing up at a giant information board, an incomprehensible parade of fluorescent Chinese characters.
+Inside we settled down in one of the endless rows of metal benches and gazed up at the giant information board.
+It was an incomprehensible parade of fluorescent Chinese characters.
 Which was our train?
 Was it leaving on time?
 Should we present ourselves to someone?

 They were calling departures every five minutes or so, the signal it seemed for a furious rush towards the exit gate.
 This was rough on the lone, dopey-looking security guard in oversized trousers.
 He had no chance of checking all the tickets, the human wall literally smashing through him.
 Watching the bodies pour forward, I scanned a pair of clone-like businessmen barking into their phones and an extensive family overloaded with shopping bags and suitcases.
 Just across from us sat a group of rubber-skinned labourers, half a dozen massive wooden crates set before them on metal trolleys.
 Docile and expressionless, wherever it was they were headed, they didn’t seem very excited about it.

-Consulting the guard, we learned that it was our turn next and within a few minutes found ourselves bobbing through the stuffy tunnel towards our platform, invisible hands pushing into my back as we were carried along by the tide.
+Consulting the guard, we learned that our train was next up and within a few minutes found ourselves bobbing through the stuffy tunnel towards our platform, invisible hands pushing into my back as we were carried along by the tide.
 Clambering aboard our train, S was able to find our seats with ease.
 Located in a modern, temperature-controlled carriage, our chairs were comfortable and we had ample table space.
-A Chinese school group surrounded us and I soon got chatting to the teacher, a stout boy with birds-nest hair who looked a bit like a teen himself.
+A Chinese school group quickly surrounded us and I got chatting to the teacher, a stout boy with a birds-nest hairdo who looked a bit like a teenager himself.
 And while his English was minimal, he still managed to explain that they were all on their way home to Chengdu, a grueling thirty-eight hour journey!!!
 Luckily our own ride was an uncomplicated two hours and the time went by in the click of a finger.
-There was no farewell for teacher-boy when we pulled into Tianjin, he was already asleep; backpack clutched towards his chest like a pillow, a folded newspaper pressed up against his cheek.
+But alas there was no farewell for teacher-boy when we pulled into Tianjin.
+He was already asleep, backpack clutched towards his chest like a pillow, a folded newspaper pressed up against his cheek.

-I had a less than enthusiastic feeling about Tianjin City Youth Hostel the moment it came into view, an isolated eyesore of a building dumped onto the side of a highway like an afterthought.
+I had a less than enthusiastic feeling about Tianjin City Youth Hostel the moment it came into view, an isolated eyesore of a building dumped onto the side of the highway like a messy afterthought.
 “Welcome you,” said the man behind reception in a tone that couldn’t have been less welcoming.
 Glancing around while S checked us in, the place looked neglected, with rickety chairs and dirty stained floorboards in the common room.
 There were cracks in the walls, a sad looking kitchen and an overflowing rubbish bin.
-I’d seen worse in India, much worse, but this was still impressively crappy in its own way.
+I’d seen worse in India, much worse, but this was still impressively crappy.
 Heading up the stairs to our room, a peeling sign on one of the archways informed us that this was ‘‘the first hostel in Tianjin since 1974”.
 Unfortunately, it felt like it was still 1974.

 While the room itself actually turned out ok, we didn’t want to waste any more time in the hostel.
 Back down at reception I asked Jackie Charm how far the nearest restaurant was and he answered with a surly “far”.
 But with a little coaxing we succeeded in prising more info out of him and off we went back out into 2009.